alexfrederiksen/SuperJNet/README.md

   public String name;
 }
 ```
-Notice when the packets are extends their corresponding packet types (RequestPacket and ResponsePacket), the class of the associated response or request are withing the brackets.
-This is important for it allows the two type to be bounded, providing some nice, strong type-checking.
+Notice when the packets extend their corresponding packet types (RequestPacket and ResponsePacket), the class of the associated response or request are within the brackets.
+This is important as it allows the two types to be bounded, providing some nice, strong type-checking.
 However, they need to binded once more in code for safe credibility checking when responses are received.
 So lets:

 ```java
 /* also in shared network code */